Health Equity

 While Cures Within Reach is disease-agnostic and geography-agnostic, we – along with specific funding partners – have strategic interests in specific population groups.
-Therefore, in addition to our disease-specific and geographic repurposing communities, we have our Minority and Underserved Repurposing Community to support Diversity, Equity & Inclusion (DEI) efforts that utilizes the speed and cost-effectiveness of testing already approved therapies in new indications.
-The goal: improve the quality and length of life of minority and underserved patients as well as to support minority and underserved researchers.
+Therefore, in addition to our disease-specific and geographic repurposing communities, we have Health Equity Community supporting Health Equity efforts (including Women’s Health) utilizing the speed and cost-effectiveness of testing already approved therapies in new indications across the US and in Low and Lower-Middle Income Countries (LMICs).
+Our Goal: improve the quality and length of life of underrepresented patients as well as to support underrepresented / under-resourced researchers.

-We support Diversity, Equity & Inclusion efforts by finding and funding clinical repurposing projects to improve overall health equity and clinical trial diversity:
+We support Health Equity efforts by finding and funding clinical repurposing projects to reduce health disparities and improve overall health equity and clinical trial enrollment stratification:

-• To positively impact Health Disparities within communities of color (including engagement of community-based health and social services organizations)
+- To positively impact health disparities such as Women’s Health (including engagement of community-based health and social services organizations)

-• To impact patients living in low and lower-middle income countries (LMICs, as defined by the World Bank)
+- To impact patients living in low and lower-middle income countries (LMICs, as defined by the World Bank) and support under-resourced researchers

-Read our news release from February 2023 here, describing the 8 DEI clinical trials recently selected!
+Read our news release from December 9, 2024 here, describing the 6 LMIC-based clinical trials selected in 2024!

 More information on our Funding Opportunities / RFPs page.

-Cures Within Reach’s DEI approach is explained in this Pharmacy Times interview (Nov 2021)
+Cures Within Reach’s Health Equity approach is explained in this Pharmacy Times interview (Nov 2021)

 Cures Within Reach thanks our funding partners:

-for its lead support of our effort to impact health disparities and build the pipeline of underserved minority researchers across Chicagoland,
+for its lead support of our effort to impact health disparities and build the pipeline of underrepresented researchers across Chicagoland.

-1) to impact health disparities of racial / ethnic minority patients;
+1) to impact health disparities of underrepresented patients;

-2) to build the pipeline of US-based underrepresented racial/ethnic minority researchers; and
+2) to build the pipeline of US-based underrepresented researchers; and

-3) to build the pipeline of LMIC-based underserved researchers.
+3) to build the pipeline of LMIC-based under-resourced researchers.

-The full list of all of our ongoing DEI-related clinical trials is below.
+The full list of all of our ongoing Health Equity-related clinical trials is below.
 Examples include:

 Thanks to additional philanthropic support from: